-- Appoint a specialist to carry out core samples within the brickwork to confirm the cause of damp. - Carry out a survey of the existing drains to establish whether the existing rainwater pipes can be rationalised and upgraded to accommodate the current levels of rainwater precipitation.
+- Appoint a specialist to carry out core samples within the brickwork to confirm the - Carry out a survey of the existing drains to establish whether the existing rainwater pipes can be rationalised and upgraded to accommodate the current levels of rainwater precipitation.

-of Purcell® is the trading name of Purcell Miller Tritton LLP, a limited liability partnership registered in England & Wales.
+of Purcell Miller Tritton LLP. a limited liability partnership registered in England & Wales.